 At Bristol you will receive a world-class education in a diverse, supportive and engaging environment.
 Our Politics and International Relations degree is among the best in the UK - we are rated fifth in the UK for politics in the Guardian University league table 2018 - and our staff are global leaders in many areas of political study.

 Student levels of achievement are very high, with the majority of students gaining a First or 2:1 and our graduates are in high demand.

 Why study Politics and International Relations at Bristol?

-You will have access to world renowned scholars in a vibrant and challenging academic and social environment.
+You will have access to expert scholars in a vibrant and challenging academic and social environment.
 You will study the politics of individual countries and governments and the relationships between countries, communities and individuals.
 You will become familiar with different views and methods of analysis and learn to apply and evaluate them.

 The first year includes four compulsory units that provide a solid grounding in politics.
 You will have greater choice as you progress through the course.
 The final year includes units which are linked to staff research interests and cover subjects such as political theory, international relations, UK politics, US politics, gender, security and conflict.

 There is also an emphasis on research skills, with a compulsory unit in the first year.
 The dissertation in the final year enables you to conduct a piece of supervised, political research on a topic of your choice.

 Politics is a partner in Bristol Q-Step, which is part of a national initiative offering enhanced skills training in the social sciences.

 You will have the opportunity to spend half a year studying abroad at a partner university.